adeyie/Email-Spam-Detection/README.md

 The dataset is split into training and testing sets using stratified sampling.
 Stratified sampling ensures that the proportion of spam and ham emails is maintained in both the training and testing sets.
 This is crucial for preventing biased evaluation for the imbalanced dataset.
 A test set size of 20% is used to evaluate the model's performance.

+We employ a Random Forest (RF) classifier, known for its robustness and ability to handle complex datasets.

+The Random Forest model's performance is evaluated on the test set.
+Metrics used:
+* Precision: Measures the proportion of correctly predicted spam emails out of all emails predicted as spam.
+* Recall: Measures the proportion of correctly predicted spam emails out of all actual spam emails.
+* F1-score: Harmonic mean of precision and recall, providing a balanced measure.
+* Accuracy: Overall proportion of correctly classified emails.

 ## Acknowledgements
 * Thanks to the creators of the datasets used.
 * Special thanks to the open-source community for maintaining libraries and resources.